trishaguarin/LBYARCH-MP2/README.md

 ## How to Run
 1. Clone the repository
 2. Using Visual Studio, open the .slnx file
-3. Replace main.c contents with main.c, generaterandom.c, or averageexecutiontime.c for manual input, random image values, or Assembly benchmark
+3. Replace main.c contents with main.c, generaterandom.c, or averageexecutiontime.c for manual input, random image values, or Assembly benchmark, respectively.
 4. Build and run in Visual Studio
 5. For the C benchmark, run pureCcode.exe or manually build pureCcode.c and run the .exe file